When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

+In some instances of heaping, all values of $X$ are rounded, but the rounding precision differs across units.
+Say some individuals round age to the nearest month, while others round to the nearest year or half-year.
+To ensure conditions (a) and (b) hold in such cases, we drop individuals with age in months that is a multiple of $6$.
+The remaining sample then only contains those who report age in months.
+We can interpret the estimand as the \ac{ATE} for those born in the cutoff month in the subpopulation of individuals who report the running variable with the greatest precision.

-Since the conditional mean function $g(x)$ is identified over the support of $X$, the smoothness assumptions such as $g\in \mathcal{F}_{RD}(M)$ are testable.
-Problems such as the above differential reporting example are often apparent from simple plots of undersmoothed binned averages of the outcome against $X$ \citep[see, e.g., Figure 1 in][]{bglw11}, and one can also conduct more formal specification tests \citep[see, e.g.,][Appendix S.3]{KoRo18}. \end{remark} \begin{remark}[Irregular support of $X$] The measurement error may result in a coarsening of the support of the observed running variable $X$ relative to $X^{*}$.
-In the case of rounding, for example, the support of $X$ may be discrete even if $X^{*}$ is continuously distributed.
-Furthermore, there may be a gap in the support around $0$ due to a ``doughnut design'' (see \Cref{remark:donut}).
-In such ``irregular'' cases, since conditional mean functions are only well-defined over the support of the conditioning variable, following \citet{KoRo18} and \citet{ImWa19}, we interpret smoothness assumptions such as~\cref{eq:holder_smoothness} to mean that there exists a function $g(x)\in\mathcal{F}_{RD}(M)$ with domain $\mathbb{R}$ such that $E[Y\mid X]=g(X)$ with probability one.
-With discrete support for $X$ or under a doughnut design, there will be multiple functions $g$ satisfying this condition, and the parameter $\tau$ will only be partially identified.
+Since the conditional mean function $g(x)$ is identified over the support of $X$, smoothness assumptions such as $g\in \mathcal{F}_{RD}(M)$ are testable.
+Problems such as heaping are often apparent from simple plots of undersmoothed binned averages of the outcome against $X$ \parencite[see, e.g., Figure 1 in][]{bglw11}, and one can also conduct more formal specification tests \parencite[see, e.g.,][Appendix S.3]{KoRo18}.

+\begin{remark}[Irregular support of $X$] The measurement error may result in a coarsening of the support of the observed running variable $X$ relative to $X^{*}$.
+Under grouping, for example, $X$ becomes discrete even if $X^{*}$ is continuously distributed.
+Furthermore, there may be a gap in the support around $0$ due to doughnut trimming (see \Cref{remark:donut}).
+In such ``irregular'' cases, since conditional mean functions are only well-defined over the support of the conditioning variable, following \textcite{KoRo18} and \textcite{ImWa19}, we interpret smoothness assumptions such as~\cref{eq:holder_smoothness} to mean that there exists a function $g(x)\in\mathcal{F}_{RD}(M)$ with domain $\mathbb{R}$ such that $E[Y\mid X]=g(X)$ with probability one.
+With discrete $X$ or under a doughnut design, there will be multiple functions $g$ satisfying this condition, and the parameter $\tau$ will only be partially identified.